The “4th A4 number” is the width of the A3/A4 octave’s 2:1 after it’s been tuned as a pure 4:2.

 The A3/A4 octave must be contracted to reduce the beating in the 2:1.
 So on these pianos the A3/A4 4:2 will be narrow.

-On those pianos, the prime 5ths will come into play and be really be important when it comes to finding the best compromise.
-More on the prime 5ths later, but I should say this for now: the 3 widths for prime 5ths I’ve heard are: -2.0, -1.5, and -1.2 c..
-My work with all this led me to the -1.5 c. width.
-So for now I think the range of the widths of the prime 5ths could fall between -2.0 and -1.2 c, I didn’t know about the other 2 numbers until after I’d been doing this for a few years.
+On those pianos, the prime 5ths will come into play and are important when it comes to finding the best compromise.
+More on the prime 5ths later, but I should say this for now: the 3 widths for prime 5ths I’ve heard are: -2.0, -1.5, and -1.2 c.
+My experience with all this led me to starting with a -1.5 c. width.
+I think the range of the widths of the prime 5ths could fall between -2.0 and -1.2 c,

 On a piano with a high 4th A4 number, one that the prime octave needs to be contracted to reduce the beating in the 4:2, when contracting the octave we are also contracting the Prime 5ths.
 As a result, sometimes the prime 5ths start to beat too much.